rocketacademy/learn/README.md

    `$ mkvirtualenv $(basename $(pwd))`<br>
 5. You should see the following when the virtual environment has been created and activated.<br>
    `(learn) $`
-6. From now on, navigate to the project directory to activate or deactivate the virtual environment.
+6. From now on, navigate to the project directory to activate or deactivate the virtual environment.<br>
    `$ pipenv shell` or `$ workon learn`
    `$ deactivate`